an2n/semver-auto/README.md

 ### File Location

-By default, the script assumes the package.json file is located in the project root folder.
+By default, the script assumes the package.json file is located in the current folder.
 To specify a different location, utilize the -f or --file flag, indicating the path to your package.json.
 For example by modifying:

 ```
 npx semver-auto --file <my-path/package.json>